eclipse-archived/antenna/antenna-documentation/src/site/markdown/generators/HTML-report-generator-step.md

-# HTML report generator
+# HTML attribution document generator
-This workflow step generates a file `./target/antenna/3rdparty-licenses.html` containing a description of the licensing situation.
+This generator generates a plain html attribution document listing all found component versions together with the available license and copyright data as well as the component id in the package-url format.
+The complete license texts of all found licenses are in the appendix and linked to the components using the corresponding license.

+The file is plain html with a parallelstyle sheet.
+The idea is that the file can easily be adapted to the needs of a project using the file, e.g., for the about open source page in an app.
+Therefore, the stylesheet is externalized in a `styles.css` file that is stored in parallel to the generated file `./target/antenna/3rdparty-licenses.html`.

 ### How to use
 Add this configuration to the workflow.xml